ramzibk/kafka-usecase/README.md

 ClientAppGroup | usecase.chat.messages | 1          | 0              | 0              | 0   | console-consumer-7cb8abdd-7185-4383-a49e-d126970bc4f5  | /172.19.0.3  | console-consumer
 ClientAppGroup | usecase.chat.messages | 2          | 0              | 0              | 0   | console-consumer-7cb8abdd-7185-4383-a49e-d126970bc4f5  | /172.19.0.3  | console-consumer

 Kafka ensure **at least once delivery** of messages through consumer offsets
+**CURRENT-OFFSET** is the latest offset of the message sent to the consumer
+**LOG-END-OFFSET** is the offset of the last message received in the partition
+**LAG** is the difference between CURRENT-OFFSET and LOG-END-OFFSET